 Can I get a copy of the results?
 Will the results be published?

-The results will be disseminated during a series of “college dialogue” events in fall 2017 where we will also present what we are doing to address student needs and concerns.
-Descriptive summary or aggregate results will also be posted on-line here: https://www.wnc.edu/data-statistics/survey-results/
+The results will be disseminated during a series of “college dialogue” events in fall 2019 where we will also present what we are doing to address student needs and concerns.
+Descriptive summary or aggregate results will also be posted on-line here where you can also see the results from the spring 2017 survey: https://www.wnc.edu/data-statistics/survey-results/

 How did you pick me?